HENNESSY PHOTO CO.

 Millennium Harvest House

 The entire northern 1-25 Corridor and Northern Colorado itself is my home town in Colorado.
 I moved to Fort Collins first when I made it to Colorado, spent a couple years here and then moved all over the state, until we finally bought our first home in Berthoud, CO.
 The point is… I love the Northern Colorado area more than anywhere else in the state, and it’s because it has the best people, views, and accessibility to the rest of the state.
 These venues have a place close to my heart, and I hope to your’s, too.
+PS — I also offer special discounted pricing for venues located within 55mi of my home base in Loveland, CO!

 Three Leaf Farm